RedwoodTEQ/GeoSensePlus-WebApp/design-notes.md

   are the names of `GroupData` returned from API `GET /api/directory/views/`

 - When click the `views` menu item, the system will switch to the different trees.

+- Switching different view is just another `this.tree1?.setData(..)` call

+- Add a `Reload` button to re-request views from the server, especially when the previous request fails.

+- When the system is loading, pop up a progress spinner in the centre of the page.

 ### Other Implementation Details